Kelvin-Chang/1-recognizer-extension/README.md

 The tests are run on their correspondingly named testing files.
 A stopwatch class is invoked in each test to log how long each test takes.
 The algorithms runtime was tested using the random-100 method described in the $1 recognizer paper (available http://faculty.washington.edu/wobbrock/pubs/uist-07.01.pdf)

 All three thresholds performed similarly with marked increases in runtime and little to no sacrifices to accuracy.

+##Demo
+A demo is included.
+The demo uses a predefined training set of size 9 and runs the 3 threshold implementations and the base algorithm.
+In order to run the demo, open Demo.java and begin drawing.
+Results will be shown in the GUI that loads and will reset every time you start drawing a new gesture.